xinmiaow/STAT545-hw-Wang-Xinmiao/hw02/hw02_Gapminder.md

     ## [1] 1704

+A: A: There are 1704 observations.

-1. Can you get these facts about “extent” or “size” in more than one way?
+-   Q: Can you get these facts about “extent” or “size” in more than one way?
+Can you imagine different functions being useful in different contexts?

 ``` r
 dim(gapminder) # number of observations and number of variables